cam.testing#

 testParallel(pos)

-Test the parallel functionality of the camera operations.
+Test the parallel functionality of the CAM operations.

 testWaterline(pos)